Our Policies & Procedures

 - Daily informal interactions during arrival and departure times.

 - Being available for private meetings with parents when this is requested.
-Ensuring that we provide times to update parents & whānau on their child’s progress, and to learn from them about what is happening in their environment and address any issues.
+Ensuring that we provide times to update parents & whānau on the progress of their tamariki, and to learn from them about what is happening in their environment and address any issues.

-- Establishing a welcoming environment and encouraging parents & whānau to spend time with their children in our Centre.
+- Establishing a welcoming environment and encouraging parents & whānau to spend time with their tamariki in our Centre.

-- Sharing the child’s learning pathway through portfolios, Storypark and face to face discussions.
-And having conversations to ensure that we understand the parents & whānau aspirations for their child.
+- Having conversations to ensure that we understand the parents & whānau aspirations for their tamariki.

-- Encouraging contributions of home stories, pictures and photos to children’s portfolios.
+- Encouraging contributions of home stories, pictures and photos to portfolios.

 - Encouraging participation in our programme where parents & whānau have particular skills such as music or craft skills, or during outings, etc.